 Supervisors must complete a standard form for nominating examiners.
 Students should not be asked to identify or contact prospective examiners.
-The nomination form must be submitted to the secretary of the RDC no later than eight working days before the Committee meets.
+The nomination form must be submitted to the Postgraduate Programme Management Team (via PGAdmin@rvc.ac.uk) by the published deadline for consideration by the Committee.
 A draft abstract of the dissertation or thesis must be attached to the form (this is solely for assessing the suitability of the examiners and need not be the final document).
 Short (2-page) CVs should also be submitted to the Committee for each proposed examiner.
+The CV should only include education background, employment, research interests, experience of supervising and examining PhD students and publications from the last 5 years.